 Start your journey

 Once you have your financial plan in place, you can start the more fun parts of the process — like choosing your school and program of study.
-It all starts with taking an English-proficiency test to help you pursue your dreams.
-Find the exam that’s right for you — choose from the TOEFL® Essentials™ test, the TOEFL iBT® test or the TOEFL iBT Home Edition.
+It all starts with taking an English-proficiency exam to help you pursue your dreams.
+Taking the TOEFL iBT® test is a smart choice — it’s accepted by more than 11,500 universities and institutions in 160+ countries.
+Register today!

 Check Out These Schools